-It's probably more fun to shop around and look at all the cool features of today's printers, but that should be further down your list of priorities.
-First, look at what types of documents and materials you print regularly.
-Look also at what you may be out-sourcing that you could produce in-house more efficiently if you had the right printing hardware.
+When considering a printer, first look at the types of documents and materials you print regularly.
+Look also at what you may be outsourcing that you could produce in-house more efficiently if you had the right printing hardware.

 This item fools users every day.
 Most detailed technical specifications will give you some kind of expected production capacity for the ink or toner cartridges.
-It will say that at "30% coverage" (or some other percentage number), that the ink or toner cartridge will produce xxx number of pages.
+It will say that, at "30 percent coverage" (or some other percentage number), the ink or toner cartridge will produce a certain number of pages.

 Duplexing Is Almost a Slam-Dunk in Today's World

 Duplexing is the ability of the printer to print two-sided documents automatically.
 It generally adds enough to the cost that many will drop this requirement to save money.
-If you never print both sides, such as in a marketing piece or newsletter, then it's probably OK to drop it.
+If you never print both sides, such as in a marketing piece or newsletter, then it's probably OK to do without it.

 However, if you do two-sided print materials, generally it will be less expensive long-term to get duplexing.
 That's because the errors made by placing the first documents in the wrong way to get the second side to print correctly will cause ink and paper costs to rise over time.